• Skip to primary navigation

 Ingredients for honey roast gammon.

-Gammon - you can use either a 2kg smoked or unsmoked gammon joint.
-I soak the gammon in water to get rid of any excess salt, but skip this step if you like your food salty.
+Gammon - you can use either a 2kg smoked or unsmoked joint.
+I usually soak the gammon in water to get rid of any excess salt, but you can skip this step if you prefer your food salty.

 Apple Juice - the liquid used for boiling the gammon.
 It gives it a lovely sweet flavour.
 You could also use pineapple juice, orange juice, or cider.